Joseph Priestley was an eighteenth century chemist and one of the discoverers of Oxygen

 Meeting House where he gave lectures is now St Michael’s Catholic Church on Moor Street Queensway.

-Statue in Chamberlain Square.
+Statue in Chamberlain Square (now removed).

 Cairo Street Unitarian Chapel, Warrington.